 Boat trips in Myanmar

-Your journey to Myanmar starts here.
-You’ll find the tools to plan your adventure: where to go and when, how much to budget, plus in-depth info on sacred temples and drifting down the Ayeyarwady on an old river steamer.
+Your journey to Myanmar (Burma) starts here.
+You’ll find the tools to plan your adventure: where to go and when, how much to budget, plus in-depth info on responsible travel.

 The essential guide to travelling to Myanmar/Burma